gopro/labs/docs/control/extensions/README.md

 ### **HERO13 cameras**

 - **WBDV=1** - White Balance DiVe improvements.
 Rather than WARM for improving diving white balance, which effects WB the same at all depths, WBDV is more automatic – as the scene get more blue, the more the red channel is gain up.
 Currently $WBDV=1 is uses =2.33,4.0 internally (gaining red 4x after red gain hits 2.33), so you can try tuning this yourself e.g. $WBDV=2.4,5.0
+- **BFLK=1** - to bypass deflicker controls for 50/60Hz lightinh, to allow for continuous shutter speeds from 1/fps.
+Useful if you are locking ISO by setting min and max ISO to the same value, but using an auto shutter.

 ### **HERO13/12 cameras**